 When I first purchased it, I was looking for a water bottle for winter camping.
 I wanted a bottle that I could melt snow in as well as to store water.
 Most people will melt snow in one of their cooking pots.
 This is fine but why not use another vessel separate from the cooking gear?
 It seemed like a simpler solution with less chance of spilling water and wasting fuel.

-It would also serve the same purpose of plastic water bottles like the several Nalgene bottles that had recently been recalled due to BPA contamination.
-Among winter campers, It's also a common practice to place a hot water bottle inside your sleeping bag to help keep you warm.
-It's imperative that the bottle must not leak!
+It would also serve the same purpose of plastic water bottles like the several Nalgene bottles that had recently (2008) been recalled due to BPA contamination.
+Among winter campers, it’s also a common practice to place a hot water bottle inside your sleeping bag to help keep you warm as metal bottles transfer heat well.
+Of course, It's imperative that the bottle must not leak!

 It's important that you do not use any insulated or double wall Klean Kanteen, or any other brand, to heat water in as it could explode or rupture.
 Only use single wall vessels to heat or boil water!

 Of all of the backpacking and camping gear that I have bought and used over the last thirty years, I can easily say that my Klean Kanteen has been the most used, most reliable, and best value of all.
 The price is reasonable especially when you consider how durable and long-lasting that it is.

 The bottom line is that the Klean Kanteen has served me very well and has become my favorite bottle.
 I would not hesitate to recommend it.

 I recommend either REI or Amazon.
 Both stock it in all the current options including Klean Kanteen's insulated water bottles, as well as accessories like the Café' cap and stainless drinking straw.

 Disclosure: The author purchased this product with his own funds.
 No compensation from the manufacturer or distributor was received.

 Did you enjoy this post or find it helpful?
 If so, please support our blog!